heig-vd-dai-course/heig-vd-dai-course/README.md

 [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for details.

 [^parts]:

-The course is divided into three main parts:

-- Part 1 - Input/output processing (18 periods).
-- Part 2 - Network programming with TCP and UDP (24 periods)
+    Part 1 - Input/output processing (18 periods).
+Part 2 - Network programming
-- Part 3 - Network programming with HTTP (20 periods)
+    with TCP and UDP (24 periods).
+Part 3 - Network programming with HTTP (20 periods)

 [^status]:
     🟢 Complete: the course is complete and ready for use. 🟡 In progress: the course is being written/updated. 🔴 To complete: the course needs to be written/updated